-The essential features of the remuneration system are described in the remuneration report, which is part of the 2017 combined management report and can be found in the ‘Remuneration report’ section of this annual report.
-The total amounts for Executive Board remuneration and Supervisory Board remuneration are reported in the notes to the consolidated financial statements (note ).
+The essential features of the remuneration system are described in the ‘Remuneration report’ section.
+The total amounts for Executive Board remuneration and Supervisory Board remuneration are also reported in the notes to the consolidated financial statements (note ).

 A separately published sustainability report provides detailed information on the sustainable management of the KION Group.
-The report for the year under review contains, for the first time, the KION Group’s non-financial declaration as required under the German law to implement the corporate social responsibility (CSR) directive.
+It contains the KION Group’s non-financial declaration as required under the German law to implement the corporate social responsibility (CSR) directive.
 The declaration focuses on targets, action steps and due diligence processes relating to the key environmental, social and employee-related aspects of the KION Group’s business model, the observation of human rights and the fight against corruption and bribery.

 In accordance with the statutory disclosure deadlines defined in section 325 HGB, the KION Group publishes its annual sustainability report (including the non-financial report) by no later than the end of April each year on its website, where it will remain available for at least ten years.

 The Executive Board of KION GROUP AG is responsible for the operational management of the KION Group.
-As before, it had four members at the end of 2017.
-As at 31 December 2017, the responsibilities of the Executive Board members were as follows:
+In the year under review, the Executive Board was extended from four to five members and the following personnel changes were made:

-- Gordon Riske, Chief Executive Officer (CEO), was responsible for the LMH EMEA and STILL EMEA Operating Units in the Industrial Trucks & Services segment and the Dematic Operating Unit.
-He also remained in charge of the following group functions: corporate strategy, corporate communications, corporate office, internal audit and corporate compliance.
-In addition, he took on responsibility for the Digitalization@KION initiative.
+- Gordon Riske, Chief Executive Officer (CEO), is responsible for the LMH EMEA, STILL EMEA and KION Americas Operating Units in the Industrial Trucks & Services segment.
+He also remains in charge of the following group functions: corporate office, corporate communications, corporate strategy, internal audit, corporate compliance and KION Invest.

-- Ching Pong Quek, Chief Asia Pacific Officer, headed up the KION APAC Operating Unit and thus the entire Asia business within the Industrial Trucks & Services segment.
+- Ching Pong Quek, Chief Asia Pacific Officer, heads up the KION APAC Operating Unit and thus the entire Asia business within the Industrial Trucks & Services segment.